dnlzrgz/gatsby-theme-giorno/README.md

 ## Why?

-Building and updating a site using Gatsby is incredible, but only if you are a developer familiarized with React & GraphQL.
+Building and updating a site using Gatsby is incredible easy and fast, but only if you are a developer familiarized with React & GraphQL.
 Giorno let's you have the best part of Gatsby and the JAMStack leaving much of the heavy lifting to Sanity.

 Thanks to this you will be able to create and configure pages as you wish by adding or removing different blocks that will then be rendered by Gatsby.